William Gross to be named No. 2 commander of Boston police

-Two law enforcement officials briefed on the plans confirmed Gross’s promotion Wednesday.
-They spoke on the condition of anonymity as they were not authorized to discuss the move.
+Two law enforcement officials briefed on the plans confirmed Gross’s promotion on Wednesday.
+They spoke on the condition of anonymity because they were not authorized to discuss the move publicly.

-The historic appointment of Gross, an African-American with about three decades of experience on the force, will make him the department’s first black superintendent in chief.
-He will answer to Interim Commissioner William B. Evans, who will be named permanent commissioner on Thursday.
+The historic appointment of Gross, a 30-year veteran of the force who is African American, will make him the department’s first black superintendent-in-chief.
+He will answer to Interim Commissioner William B. Evans, who will officially be become permanent commissioner on Thursday.